-They target not only your chest muscles, or pecs, but also triceps and shoulders.
+They target not only your chest muscles, or pecs, but also your triceps and shoulders.
 And they’ll firm up your chest area.
 But there are many types of push-ups.
 You can choose the best ones depending on your overall physical shape and endurance, or just alternate them for each workout.

 1. Standard push-ups.

 Get in a rigid plank position on your toes, with your arms fully extended (shoulders, elbows, and hands inline) and your feet no more than 12 inches apart.
-Now bend your elbows, breathing in, and lower your chest to just a bit below your bent elbows.
+Now bend your elbows, breathe in, and lower your chest to just a bit below your bent elbows.